-ESF will support grant schemes (capacity and partnership building programmes, innovative measures to enhance CSOs potential for mobilizing citizens and volunteers, reinforce local, regional and national structures for open dialogue of CSOs, develop social innovation models for solving local problems, strengthen civil-public partnerships, fight corruption and conflict of interest, strengthen the role in civic education programmes, help citizens access their rights, and improve recognition of CSOs and other stakeholders as valuable partners in shaping and implementing policies at all levels, contributing to increase of trust, transparency and openness of PAPA).
+ESF will support grant schemes (capacity and partnership building programmes, innovative measures to enhance CSOs potential for mobilising citizens and volunteers, reinforce local, regional and national structures for open dialogue of CSOs, develop social innovation models for solving local problems, strengthen civil-public partnerships, fight corruption and conflict of interest, strengthen the role in civic education programmes, help citizens access their rights, and improve recognition of CSOs and other stakeholders as valuable partners in shaping and implementing policies at all levels, contributing to increase of trust, transparency and openness of PAPA).

-The economic crisis and recession threaten economic and fiscal stability, levels of employment and job security as well as other rights arising from labor relations.
+The economic crisis and recession threaten economic and fiscal stability, levels of employment and job security as well as other rights arising from labour relations.
 Therefore still needed continuous efforts aimed at strengthening social dialogue and social partners in Croatia.

 Structural reforms undertaken by the Government require general consensus of social partners on the implementation of reforms and their commitment to continuation of social dialogue in all spheres of economic and social development.
 It is necessary to achieve progress in establishment and implementation of sectorial social councils.
 This is a prerequisite for quality participation of social partners in European social dialogue and the best way to achieve their greater influence on decision making process.

-Under the ESF it is envisaged, apart from capacity building activities, to strengthen the decentralization of social dialogue and strengthen regional and local social partners and stakeholders.
+Under the ESF it is envisaged, apart from capacity building activities, to strengthen the decentralisation of social dialogue and strengthen regional and local social partners and stakeholders.

-Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for the ESF)
+Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for ESF and the ESF REACT-EU)

-Inve Investment priority: 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and local levels ID Indicator Category of region Measurement unit for indicator Common output indicator used as basis for target setting Ba Baseline value Baseline value Baseline value Measurement unit for baseline and target Baseline year T arget va (2023) Source of data Frequency of reporting M W Т M W T SR408 Number of CSO implementing successfully projects contributing to the socio-economic growth and democratic development Less developed Number 100.00 Number 2014 950.00 MIS Annually SR409 Number of social partners organizations that have increased their capacities in the specific area Less developed Number 20.00 Number 2014 70.00 MIS Annually
+] Investment priority: 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for 1 reform at the national, regional and local levels ] ID Indicator Indicator Category of Measurement unit for Common output indicator used as basis for region indicator target setting Baseline value Baseline value Measurement unit for baseline and target Baseline year Source of data Frequency of reporting M W Т M W T SF Number of CSO implementing successfully projects contributing to the socio-economic growth and democratic development Less developed Number 100.00 Number 2014 950.00 MIS Annually SF Number of social partners organizations that have increased their capacities in the specific area Less developed Number 20.00 Number 2014 70.00 MIS Annually